th03a2/Laravel-8-Matx-react/README.md

 <pre>npm install laravel-mix@latest --save-dev</pre>
 <pre>npm install && npm run dev</pre>

-<h2>Step 2: Update dependencies</h2>
+<h2>Step 2: Update Laravel dependencies</h2>
 <pre> Go to package.json file</pre>
-<pre>On your Laravel project, open the Package.json and update the dependencies by combining all react dependencies with laravel 8</pre>
+<pre>On your react Package.json, copy all dependencies and add to laravel Package.json dependencies to combine all react dependencies with laravel 8</pre>

-<h2>Step 3: Update devDependencies</h2>
+<h2>Step 3: Update Laravel devDependencies</h2>
 <pre> Go to package.json file</pre>
-<pre>On your Laravel project, open the Package.json and update the devDependencies by combining all react devDependencies with laravel 8</pre>
+<pre>On your both project, open the Package.json and update the devDependencies
+      by combining all react devDependencies with laravel 8</pre>

  <h2>Step 5: create new page name ".babelrc"</h2>
   <pre>create .babelrc on the project</pre>